StrongKey/WebAuthn/README.md

 ## Prerequisites

-- This WebAuthn example must have a means of connecting with a StrongKey FIDO Server and sample Relying Party.
+- This WebAuthn client must have a means of connecting with a StrongKey FIDO Server and sample Relying Party.
 - You must have a Java Application Server.
 These instructions assume you are using Payara (GlassFish).
 - The instructions assume the default ports for all the applications installed; Payara runs HTTPS on port 8181 by default, so make sure all firewall rules allow that port to be accessible.
-- **The sample commands below assume you are installing this sample WebAuthn on the same server where StrongKey FIDO Server and sample Relying Party have been installed.** It is recommended that the sample WebAuthn code is installed after StrongKey FIDO Server and the sample Relying Party code.
+- **The sample commands below assume you are installing this sample WebAuthn on the same server where StrongKey FIDO Server and sample Relying Party have been installed.** It is recommended that the sample WebAuthn client is installed after StrongKey FIDO Server and the sample Relying Party code.
 If you are installing on a separate server, you may have to adjust the commands accordingly.

 ## Installation Instructions